 REPRESENTATIVE RESULTS:

-Co-immunostaining of both 3xFLA: G::DLC-1; GFP and 3xFLAG::DLC-1; OMA-1::GFP germlines with FLAG and GFP antibodies revealed their patterns of expression in the germline (Figure 3Aii-iii,2Bii-iii).
+Co-immunostaining of both 3xFLAG::DLC-1; GFP and 3xFLAG::DLC-1; OMA-1::GFP germlines with FLAG and GFP antibodies revealed their patterns of expression in the germline (Figure 3Aii-iii, 3Bii-iii).
 While GFP was expressed throughout the germline (Figure 3Aiii), OMA-1::GFP expression was restricted to the late pachytene and oocytes (Figure 3Biii)27.
-FLAG immunostaining shows that 3xFLAG::DLC-1 was expressed throughout the germline in both strains (Figure 3Aii,2Bii).
+FLAG immunostaining shows that 3xFLAG::DLC-1 was expressed throughout the germline in both strains (Figure 3Aii, 3Bii).
 By co-immunostaining, the overlap between 3xFLAG::DLC-1 and OMA-1::GFP is indistinguishable from that between 3xFLAG::DLC-1 and GFP (negative control).

 Since these experiments tested for interactions between DLC-1 and OMA-1, the region of interest for PLA quantification in the germline encompassed the late pachytene through the oocytes in all germlines examined (Figure 2B), as this is the region of OMA-1 expression (Figure 1, Figure 3Biii).
-3xFLAG::DLC-1; OMA-1::GFP germlines appeared to have a greater quantity of PLA foci within this region compared to the 3xFLAG::DLC-1; GFP germlines (Figure 3Ciii-iv,2Diii-iv).
-Quantification of PLA revealed that the number of PLA foci present in 3xFLAG::DLC-1; OMA-1::GFP germlines was significantly greater than 3xFLAG::DLC-1; GFP (Figure 3Ciii-iv,2Diii-iv; Table 1).
+3xFLAG::DLC-1; OMA-1::GFP germlines appeared to have a greater quantity of PLA foci within this region compared to the 3xFLAG::DLC-1; GFP germlines (Figure 3Ciii-iv, 3Diii-iv).
+Quantification of PLA revealed that the number of PLA foci present in 3xFLAG::DLC-1; OMA-1::GFP germlines was significantly greater than 3xFLAG::DLC-1; GFP (Figure 3Ciii-iv, 3Diii-iv; Table 1).
 Further, even with 10x higher dilution of GFP and FLAG antibodies, the difference between the control and experimental PLA was still significantly different; however, the overall density and average size of foci were reduced (Table 1).